sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/create-chart.rst

 Create Charts
 ======
-This document explains in detail the steps required to create a chart in Fire Insights.
+This document explains in detail the steps required to create a chart in Sparkflows.

 Follow the steps below: